maxmynter/maxmynter/README.md

 - nnbench, a PyTest like framework for benchmarking ML models, and
 - jobq, a cluster workflow management and scheduling tool.

+I am also currently (as of Jan '25) working on repolishing my M.Sc. thesis (Information Theory and Chaotic Systems).

-Both repositories are pinned below.
+This repo, as well as my OSS work are pinned below.

-Other than that, you will find some side projects, a lot of my (unpolished) work when I teach myself new technologies and computer science fundamentals and the occasional contribution to an open source tool fixing a bug in the wild.
+Other than that, you will find some side projects, a lot of my (unpolished) work when I teach myself new technologies and computer science fundamentals and the occasional bug fix in the wild.